HoBaaMa/Sentiment-Analysis-App-using-ML/README.md

 ## Acknowledgments

 Special thanks to my mentor, Ahmed Hikal, AMIT Learning and ODC for their support and guidance throughout this project.

----

-Feel free to adjust the repository URL, acknowledgments, and any other details to match your specific project setup!